xackery/thj-wiki/content/progression.md

 {{</details>}}

-## Kill the following bosses to progress.:
+## Kill the following bosses to progress:

 {{<details title="Gorenaire">}}
 This dragon can normally be found wandering the snow-capped mountains of the dreadlands.